-(i)16,500,000 Performance Rights issued to Related Parties and the remaining 3,000,000 Performance Rights issued to nonrelated parties vest upon the Company's Shares achieving a 10 day VWAP of \$0.10.

-(ii) 16,500,000 Performance Rights issued to Related Parties and the remaining 3,000,000 Performance Rights issued to nonrelated parties vest upon the Company's Shares achieving a 10 day VWAP of \$0.20

-(iii) Performance Rights issued to Geological Consultant of the Company who is not a member of the KMP vest upon the Company's Shares achieving a 10 day VWAP of \$0.10.

-(iv) Performance Rights issued to Geological Consultant of the Company who is not a member of the KMP vest upon the Company reporting to the market a JORC compliant resource of 1 million ounces of gold.

-(v) Performance Rights issued to a Native Title Consultant of the Company who is not a member of the KMP vest upon the Company's Shares achieving a 10 day VWAP of \$0.20.

-(vi) Performance Rights issued vest upon the Company's Shares achieving a 10 day VWAP of \$0.20 at any time before the expiry date

-(vii) Performance Rights issued vest upon the Company's Shares achieving a 10 day VWAP of \$0.20 at any time before the expiry date

-(viii) Performance Rights issued vest upon the Company's Shares achieving a 10 day VWAP of \$0.20 at any time before the expiry date

-(ix) Performance Rights issued vest upon the Company reporting to the market a JORC compliant resource of 1 million ounces of gold

-(x) Performance Rights issued vest upon the Company reporting to the market a JORC compliant resource of 2 million ounces of gold
+- (i) 16,500,000 Performance Rights issued to Related Parties and the remaining 3,000,000 Performance Rights issued to non-related parties vest upon the Company's Shares achieving a 10 day VWAP of \$0.20 - (ii) Performance Rights issued to Geological Consultant of the Company who is not a member of the KMP vest upon the Company reporting to the market a JORC compliant resource of 1 million ounces of gold. - (iii) Performance Rights issued to a Native Title Consultant of the Company who is not a member of the KMP vest upon the Company's Shares achieving a 10 day VWAP of \$0.20. - (iv) Performance Rights issued vest upon the Company's Shares achieving a 10 day VWAP of 0.20 at any time before the expiry date - (v) Performance Rights issued vest upon the Company's Shares achieving a 10 day VWAP of \$0.20 at any time before the expiry date - (vi) Performance Rights issued vest upon the Company reporting to the market a JORC compliant resource of 1 million ounces of gold - (vii) Performance Rights issued vest upon the Company reporting to the market a JORC compliant resource of 2 million ounces of gold - (viii) Performance Rights issued vest upon the Company reporting to the market a JORC compliant resource of 1 million ounces of gold - (ix) Performance Rights issued vest upon the Company reporting to the market a JORC compliant resource of 1 million ounces of gold - (x) Performance Rights issued vest upon the Company reporting to the market a JORC compliant resource of 1 million ounces of gold - (xi) Performance Rights issued vest upon the Company reporting to the market a JORC compliant resource of 2 million ounces of gold - (xii) Performance Rights issued vest upon the Company reporting to the market a JORC compliant resource of 2 million ounces of gold - (xiii) Performance Rights issued vest upon the Company reporting to the market a JORC compliant resource of 2 million ounces of gold